 Katieann Stevens was born and raised in Austin, Texas.
 Grew up playing sports, mostly softball and then volleyball.
 She went to Bowie High School and then went on to play volleyball on a scholarship at Angelo State University.
 Katieannis also a passionate hunter and fisherman, she has been hunting and fishing for almost 10 years thanks to her wonderful fiancé.
 During hunting season, Katieann spends most of her time at her fiancés family’s ranch in Kerrville, Texas.
 They both have a love for the outdoors.
 She loves animal’s, especially dog’s, she and her fiancé have a Boxer dog named Max who goes everywhere with them.
 Photography and writing of course have been an infatuation she has had since she was young.
 She really love’s the beauty of writing and photography because it is an expression of someone and show’s a different side of their personality.

-Marcy Stellfox, Managing Editor - Print
+Marcy Stellfox, Editor-in-Chief - Print

 Marcy Stellfox grew up in Norman, Oklahoma and graduated from OU.
 She is still trying to figure out how she landed in Austin, Texas, land of the arch rival Texas Longhorns.
 From school girl journals to the high school paper, corporate America to an animal hospital surgery suite, Marcy has always harbored a love for writing.
 She married a witty, handsome guy that won her over with his cooking skill and puts up with her animal habit (she’s mom to 3 Labrador retrievers and 3 horses).
 She splits her time between Austin and Lampasas County.
 Her hobbies include food, wine, reading, hiking, biking, yoga, and pretty much anything outdoors.
 When she’s not in Texas, you’ll find her hugging trees and hiking mountainsides in Pagosa Springs, Colorado.